Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 6

 Kraken Advanced Stats

-- The Kraken and their opponents hit the total just once over Seattle's past 10 games.
+- Seattle has hit the over on but one occasion in its last 10 contests.

-- In the last 10 games, the Kraken and their opponents are averaging 1.2 fewer goals per game than their season game average of 9.4 goals.
+- During their past 10 games, Kraken's game goal totals average 9.4 goals, 1.2 goals lower per game than their season-long game scoring average.

+- The Kraken have allowed 3.1 goals per game, 252 total, which ranks 14th among NHL teams.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.